For me, working for charities is incredibly rewarding and one of the best decisions I made after graduating university.

 Cancer Council NSW was the first charity I ever worked for and I will always be grateful for the learning’s and opportunities I received during my time there.

 From early on, Red Cross had been a charity I wanted to work for.
 Leaders in Disaster Relief and Recovery, I was fascinated with how their appeals worked both nationally and internationally.

 When a disaster hits, it makes people realise how fortunate they are.
-It’s brought to the forefront of the public’s mind that those who are lucky enough to survivor will often be left homeless, they won’t know where their next meal is coming from and they’ll be at risk of dying from starvation and/or infections.
+It’s brought to the forefront of the public’s mind that not only lives have been lost, but those who are lucky enough to survive will often be left homeless, they won’t know where their next meal is coming from and they’ll be at risk of dying from starvation and/or infections.
 I was able to experience first-hand the generosity of individuals who help in a crisis like this and it truly warmed my heart.

 This is why I love the charity sector so much!
 People giving to help another person and expecting nothing in return.